 Before submitting your manuscript to Crime Media Culture, please ensure you have read the Aims & Scope.

 Crime Media Culture aims to be innovative in style and approach as well as in subject matter.
-In addition to articles incorporating substantive findings and promoting critical scholarship - that is, articles of the sort conventionally found in leading academic journals - the editors welcome other types of contributions, including:
+In addition to articles incorporating substantive findings and promoting critical scholarship - that is, articles of the sort conventionally found in leading academic journals (for which there is a word limit of 8000-9000 words) - the editors welcome other types of contributions, including:

 (1) Visual essays addressing issues of crime, media, and culture, with such essays to be accompanied in some cases by commentary or exposition, further information can be found here;